novacbn/svelte-commons/README.md

 ## Description

-Provides common utilities for working with Svelte
+Provides a collection of common Svelte Actions, Svelte Stores, and Utility Functions for working with Svelte / Browser

 ## Developer